olerass/presenter-first-android/README.md

 # Presenter First (MVP) Android Examples

 Examples of how to implement the [Presenter First][pf] pattern in Android based on the code from the book [Android Programming: The Big Nerd Ranch Guide (2nd Edition)][book].
+Projects will be continually committed as I get further into the book.

 All examples are targeting API level 22 (Lollipop 5.1) with a minSdk of 16 (4.1 Jellybean).